-JPMAMIL does not hold capital specifically against business risk, but requires that capital resources projected over a five year horizon should be sufficient to withstand a severe market downturn.
+JPMAMIL does not hold capital specifically against business risk, but seeks to ensure that capital resources projected over a five year horizon should be sufficient to withstand a severe market downturn.
 In addition, the effect of significant business initiatives on capital requirements and resources must be evaluated before any commitment, to ensure a continued surplus of capital resources over capital requirements.

 Interest rate risk:

 Interest rate risk is the risk to earnings or capital arising from movement of interest rates.
 JPMAMIL group entities do not deliberately take positions to benefit from movement in interest rates.
-The risk that a movement of interest rates will affect group earnings from cash deposits through reduced net interest income has been incorporated into the stress testing scenarios; therefore no additional capital is held.
+JPMAMIL considers interest rate risk to be part of market risk and is incorporated into market risk requirement considerations.
+Therefore no separate capital requirement is considered necessary.